bbc/wraith/README.md

     C:\Program Files\ImageMagick-6.8.7-Q16;C:\Windows\system32;C:\Windows...

-If ImageMagick is in your path but not listed first you can edit you path by following the instructions [here](http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx)
+If ImageMagick is in your path but not listed first you can edit your path by following the instructions [here](http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx)

-If ImageMagick is not in you PATH at all but you have it installed you will need to add it in.
+If ImageMagick is not in your PATH at all but you have it installed you will need to add it in.
 Follow the instructions from the link above and add in the path to where you have ImageMagick installed.
 For example C:\Program Files\ImageMagick-6.8.7-Q16;
 Make sure the version number and location are correct for your system.

 ### Ubuntu